Seventh Sunday in Ordinary Time – A – February 19, 2017

 SECOND READING St. Paul wrote his audience in Corinth an implicit, but simple question, “Where does God live?”
 For ancient people, the gods lived in their temples.
 So, Paul said the community was God's Temple.
 God lived in the assembly.
 The divine presence demands an end to divisiveness and back-biting.
 It demands a unity of worship and purpose.

 GOSPEL In Matthew 5, Jesus taught the virtue of justice, not the retributive justice of the world, but the justice of charity that the Kingdom demands.

-DAILY READINGS for the Thirtieth Week in Ordinary Time.
+DAILY READINGS for the Sixth Week in Ordinary Time.

-CATECHISM LINK In this week's Catechism Link, we consider the common good and the virtue of solidarity.
+CATECHISM LINK In this week's Catechism Link, we discuss free will and conscience.